 “The identification of learning disabilities has significantly changed the field of education in general, and specifically special education,” Hardiman says.
 “I believe Neuro-Education can have a similar impact on education, and has the potential to revolutionize how we approach teaching and learning.”

-To pre-register for an online course to learn how to translate the latest neuroscientific research into a program of instruction based on how the brain processes, stores, and retrieves information, sign up here.
+To pre-register for an online course to learn how to translate the latest neuroscientific research into a program of instruction based on how the brain processes, stores, and retrieves information,register here.
 Or, for more information, contact Joe Meredith at firstname.lastname@example.org or visit www.braintargetedteaching.org.